-By developing and using a Business Development Plan, we can drive your music performing business to new levels of income, profitability - and popularity.
+By developing and using a Business Acceleration Plan, we can drive your music performing business to new levels of income, profitability – and popularity.
 While your music business is growing, a strategic management plan is a fundamental tool to putting yourself on the trajectory to success.

 A Business Management Framework sets up the continuous planning, monitoring, analysis, and assessment of all that is necessary for a business to meet its goals and objectives.
 The business management framework helps you analyze your present situation, define strategic goals, start the critical projects, and continuously analyze the effectiveness and impact on your long term goals and your bottom line.